flitbit/diff/Readme.md

 ## ChangeLog

+`0.3.3` - Thanks @SimenB: enabled npm script for release (alternate to the Makefile).
+Also linting as part of `npm test`.
+Thanks @joeldenning: Fixed issue #35; diffs of top level arrays now working.

 `0.3.2` - Resolves #46; support more robust filters by including `lhs` and `rhs` in the filter callback.
 By @Orlando80

 `0.3.1` - Better type checking by @Drinks, UMD wrapper by @SimenB.
 Now certifies against nodejs 12 and iojs (Thanks @SimenB).